- Coronavirus FAQ's

 So, what happens next?

-Elective surgeries that were cancelled due to coronavirus will be rescheduled, depending on hospital capacity at any given time.
-Caps on elective surgeries volumes could possibly lead to a bottleneck in the health system in the future.
+Elective surgeries that were cancelled due to coronavirus have been rescheduled, depending on hospital capacity at any given time.
+Previous caps on elective surgeries volumes could possibly lead to a bottleneck in the health system in the future.

 Having private hospital cover means that you can avoid an even longer than normal public hospital wait list, as well as have access to private care with your choice of doctor.